macaw-cad/dynamic-loading/README.md

 - Macaw.DynamicLoading.MemoryCache (class with implementation #MemoryCache)

 # Web app
 This is a basic dotnet core MVC Web app.
-The api relies on the `IPersonRepository` interface from the Domain class.
-It interacts with the interface in the PersonController.
-The `Startup.cs` file responsible for registering the modules in the `IoC contaier`.
-The call is done on line #31.
+This Web app relies on dependecy injection to dynamically load the the implemenations.
+The Web app only has a dependency on the Domain and ModuleRegistration projects, but not to the implemenation projects.
+The implemenation projects will be dynamically loaded into the memory by the ModuleRegistration.
+The `Startup.cs` file is responsible for the dependency injection of the `IoC container`.
+It relies on the extension method in the class `Macaw.DynamicLoading.ModuleRegistration` to load the required module.

 # Domain
 The domain only contains the interfaces and models that the Web app needs to do it's work.
 In the `Services` folder you'll find the interface `IPersonRepository`.
-This interface will be used by the implemenation in the projects (`Macaw.DynamicLoading.List` and `Macaw.DynamicLoading.MemoryCache`).
-Another important interface is the 'IRegisterModule' interface.
-This interface will be used to dynamically search the assemblies for this interface.
-In the next paragraph will be explained how this works.
+This interface will be used for the implemenation in the projects (`Macaw.DynamicLoading.List` and `Macaw.DynamicLoading.MemoryCache`).
+Another important interface is the 'IRegisterModule'.
+This interface will be used to dynamically find these assemblies.
+In the next paragraph, it will be explained how this works.

 # Dynamic module loading
 For dynamically loading the modules, an extensions method was created on top of the `IServiceCollection`* interface.
-In the project `Macaw.DynamicLoading.ModuleRegistration` -> `RegisterModulesExtensions.cs` file, the extension method is located.
+In the project `Macaw.DynamicLoading.ModuleRegistration` there is the file `RegisterModulesExtensions.cs`.
+This file contains an extension method that will scan and load the assemblies.
 This method will scan all the `Macaw.DynamicLoading.*.dll` assemlbies that are located in the output folder of the Web app project.
-Only projects that implemted the `IRegisterModule` from the `Macaw.DynamicLoading.Domain` class will be loaded.
+Only projects that implements the `IRegisterModule` from the `Macaw.DynamicLoading.Domain` class will be loaded.

 \* the interface is located in the namespace `Microsoft.Extensions.DependencyInjection`